quru/image-defer/README.md

 TODO Describe events - requested event not called when images are swapped in from browser cache - loaded and unloaded should be

+TODO Call reset and lazyload if the page layout changes

 ### Options

 TODO Describe options